South Coast, KwaZulu Natal

-Once you've booked your hotel or South Coast accommodation explore our destination pages below for info on attractions, events and what to do in the South Coast.
+Did you know?
+Once you've booked your hotel or South Coast accommodation, explore the destination pages below for info on attractions, activities and things to do when you visit the KwaZulu Natal coast.

 Amanzimtoti

-Amanzimtoti is situated to the south of the centre of Durban in KwaZulu Natal.
 The name ‘Amanzimtoti’ means ‘sweetwaters’ and is generally attributed to the famed King Shaka of the Zulus.
-During one of Shaka’s ...
-Amanzimtoti information
+During one of Shaka’s campaigns, he and his army stopped to rest here.
+He was brought a calabash filled with water from the local river and once h...

 Anerley

 Anerley lies just eight kilometres north of Port Shepstone, sandwiched between Sunwich Port and Southport on the south coast of KwaZulu Natal.
-Like many of the other typical little resorts along this stretch of ...
-Anerley information
+Like many of the other typical little resorts along this stretch of coast, Anerley is largely about the beac...

 Bazley